Sean Kanan: Writing

 In 2021, Sean wrote Way of the COBRA in which he, as Sensei, inspires and instructs students on techniques to define their most authentic and successful self.
 The acronym COBRA stands for character, optimization, balance, respect, and abundance.
 He shares some of his own experiences from landing the breakout role of Mike Barnes in the Karate Kid III, to how he almost lost the role and his life in the process.
+In 2024, Kanan co-authored the third book in the WOTC series titled Way of the COBRA Couples, with his wife Michele Kanan.

 Daytime Emmy and Walk of Fame

-Kanan's career has been acknowledged through numerous industry awards including the Daytime Emmy for his series Studio City.
+Kanan's career has been acknowledged through numerous industry awards including the Daytime Emmy for his series STUDiO CiTY.
 In 2016, Kanan received the 400th star on the Walk of Fame in Palm Springs.

 Personal life

 Sean and Michele Kanan married in July 2012.
 He has a daughter by his prior relationship and Michele has four children of her own.
+Actor Steve Burton is his second cousin, by marriage.

 Kanan is an active advocate for anti-bullying and an Ambassador for the organization Boo 2 Bullying.
 His charities include the American Cancer Society, Project Angel Food, and his tour with the USO entertaining troops in Bosnia.